Rubik's family cubes of varying sizes: Algorithms

 Instructions for people on how to solve Rubik's type cubes are normally conveyed either in purely graphical form or as sequences defined using a printable character notation.
 A character sequence that can be translated and applied to perform a sequence of layer rotations to transform a given state to another (usually less scrambled) state is often referred to as an algorithm.
 Algorithms are most commonly used when unscrambling the latter portion of the cube but can be applied more extensively if desired.
 Algorithms can be written down as instructions that can be memorized or looked up in a document.
 The printable characters used (e.g. to indicate an anticlockwise quarter turn, a single layer quarter turn, or a multiple layer quarter turn) in algorithm instructions vary among authors, as does their positions in the instructions.
 Where people interpret instructions the way they are presented is insignificant.
 The only time the form of presentation has significance is when computer keyboard entry is used to change the state of software cubes, and automatic updating of the screen image occurs whenever a valid instruction is received.
 For example, if F′ is used to represent an anticlockwise quarter turn of the front face, then, as the user types in F, a clockwise quarter turn will occur, and a correction will be needed when the user types the ′ character.
 The end result will still be correct, but use of −F rather than F′ would eliminate the superfluous rotation.
 Any text enhancements, such as superscripts or subscripts, must be avoided in the method of presenting cube rotation sequences when users communicate with software cubes via keyboard commands.
 When computer keyboard entry of instructions is used, macros (which map a short input text string to a longer string) can be used as algorithm shortcuts.

 Time to solve cubes

 Speedcubing (or speedsolving) is the practice of solving a cube in the Rubik's cube family in the shortest time possible (which usually implies reducing the number of quarter turn moves required).
-It is most commonly applied to cubes of small size, and there are numerous solving methods that have been documented.
+It is most commonly applied to cubes of smaller size, and there are numerous solving methods that have been documented.
 An international team of researchers using computer power from Google has found every way the standard size 3 Rubik's cube can be solved and have shown that it is possible to complete the solution in 20 moves or fewer for any initial scrambled state (where a move here is defined as a quarter or a half turn of a face).
-Generally, speed solving methods apply more to specialist cubists than typical cubists and are more complex than simple layer-by-layer type methods used by most other people.
+Generally, speed solving methods apply more to specialist cubists than typical cubists and are more complex than simple layer-by-layer type methods.